On March 24, 2002, the Oscars named a winner in its newest category, Best Animated Feature.

-Scott Trowbridge, the future Disney Imagineer and then the head of creative development for all Universal attractions, led Universal’s side of the project, closely collaborating with the story and animation developed by DreamWorks and its computer animation partner, Pacific Data Images (PDI).
+Scott Trowbridge, then the head of creative development for all Universal attractions, led Universal’s side of the project, closely collaborating with the story and animation developed by DreamWorks and its computer animation partner, Pacific Data Images (PDI).
 (Trowbridge would later move to Walt Disney Imagineering where he led the development of Star Wars: Galaxy’s Edge.)

-“We worked hand in hand, throwing ideas to each other about what else we could do with the time and money available,” Simon J. Smith, the director of Shrek 4-D and head of layout on the original “Shrek” film, told Theme Park Tribune, adding that Trowbridge was “fantastic to work with.”
+“We worked hand in hand, throwing ideas to each other about what else we could do with the time and money available,” Simon J. Smith, director of the 4-D film and head of layout on the original “Shrek” film, told Theme Park Tribune, adding that Trowbridge was “fantastic to work with.”

 “The tone was perfect for Universal, in that “Simpsons,” edgier type humor,” Smith said.
 “We can’t compete with Disney, because Disney’s Disney, and so you have to find some other ways to bring something fresh and new.”